angrykoala/wendigo/README.md

 The following options can be passed:

-* `viewport`: Viewport config to set when opening the browser, uses the same syntax as `setViewport`
+* `viewport`: Viewport config to set when opening the browser, uses the same syntax as `setViewport`.
 * `queryString`: Querystring to be appended to the url, can be a string or object.
-Avoid using this parameter if a query string is already present in the url
+Avoid using this parameter if a query string is already present in the url.

+If no protocol is defined (e.g. `https://`), `http://` will be used.

 **openFile(path, options?)**
 Opens the given file.
 Same options as `open` can be passed.
 The file will be passed by appending `file://` to the absolute path.